undavide/davidebarranca/_posts/2019-09-20-notarizing-installers-for-macos-catalina.md

 At this point your request for notarizationhas been sent to Apple, and you have to wait for them to process the file.

 Mind you: if you get **"Error: You must first sign the relevant contracts online.
 (1048)"** (as it has happened to me several times) don't panic.
-After a lot of googling finding only partially similar errors, my understanding is that it is a temporary glitch on Apple's side.

-Just in case, you can launch XCode to check whether it asks you to accept its Terms and Conditions, or run:
+You can launch XCode to check whether it asks you to accept its Terms and Conditions, or run the following command to agree from the Terminal:

 ```
 sudo xcodebuild -license
 ```

-to do it from the Terminal.
-I doubt it will work, but when it comes to random, not repeatable issues our brain works like the pigeon's – we tend to try random solutions and stick to the ones that may have a chance to have contributed to the desired outcome.
-Probably if you haven't signed XCode Terms and Conditions the process will fail anyway.
+Then try checking at [iTunesConnect](https://itunesconnect.apple.com/), in the section "Agreements, Tax and Banking".
+The "Paid Apps" list item may have a Status of "Pending User Information"[^itc], but there shouldn't be any Agreement pending (usually their warnings are listed separately).

+[^itc]: If you don't plan to sell through Apple, there's no point in filling the uber-annoying Tax forms, etc.

+If, still, nothing works it may be a glitch on Apple's side, so wait a couple of hours and try again.

 ### 4. Checking the notarization status